The Operations Management degree, a Bachelor of Science program, prepares students for leadership positions in the production and service industries.

-- Demonstrate knowledge of fundamental concepts of operations management.
+- Apply knowledge of fundamental concepts of operations management.

-- Demonstrate knowledge of approaches to operational performance improvment.
+- Apply knowledge of approaches to operational performance improvement.

 The curriculum map for the Operations Management program can be found on the program's web page on the Oregon Tech web site.